matuteiglesias/journal/content/JobMarket/2025-06-06_Crafted_Job_Applications_and_Technical_Scripts.md

 **🕒 00:05–00:40**
 **🏷️ Labels**: Job_Application, Python, AI, JSONL, Cover_Letter
 **📂 Project**: JobMarket
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop tailored job applications for various tech companies and to execute technical scripts for data processing.
+The session aimed to develop tailored job applications for various tech companies and to execute technical scripts for [[data processing]].

 ### Key Activities
 - **Job Applications:**
-  - Created tailored responses and summaries for job applications at QuintoAndar, highlighting skills in economics, machine learning, and data integration.
+  - Created tailored responses and summaries for job applications at QuintoAndar, highlighting skills in economics, [[machine learning]], and data [[integration]].
-  - Developed a job application strategy and cover letter for an [[AI]] Engineer position at HyperionDev, focusing on [[Python]] proficiency and modular [[AI]] pipeline design.
+  - Developed a job application [[strategy]] and cover letter for an [[AI]] Engineer position at HyperionDev, focusing on [[Python]] proficiency and modular [[AI]] pipeline design.
   - Drafted and revised a cover letter for a Senior [[AI]] Engineer role at Motius, emphasizing experience in LLMs, mentorship, and a scientist mindset.
 - **Technical Scripts:**
   - Provided a [[Python]] script for merging JSONL files and instructions for saving [[Pandas]] DataFrames as [[JSON]] Lines.